what we believe

-We believe in the eternal blessedness in heaven of the redeemed, and in the judgment and conscious, eternal punishment in hell of the wicked.
+We believe in the eternal blessedness in heaven of the redeemed, and in the judgment and conscious, eternal separation from God in hell of the unredeemed.

 We believe that the one holy, catholic (universal), and apostolic church occurs in local communities of believers all over the world.
 We believe that a church is called out from the world, separated unto the Lord Jesus, voluntarily associated for the ministry of the Word, the mutual edification of its members, the propagation of the faith, and the observance of the ordinances.